paulineandersen/2semEfteraar2020/video/README.md

 # JavaScript Boilerplate: Video

 Here is a vanilla Javascript for videos.
 In this case the event listener works on the element via onclick().
+Often W3 will show that sort of code first.
+However it's kind of a mess.
+The JavaScripts should happen in ... the JavaScript.

 A more elegant solution would be to add an eventlistener along these lines:

 ~~~~
 // in the html: